-As nonprofits review the credentials and experience of grant writers—whether they’re looking to bring one in-house or hire a freelancer—the question of certification may come up.
+As organizations review the credentials and experience of grant writers—whether they’re looking to bring one in-house or hire a freelancer—the question of certification may come up.
 There is such a thing as a certified grant writer.
 In fact, several of our Professional Grant Writers team members are certified grant writers.

 So what does that mean, and is it important?